 Christianization and Feudalism

-When the Vikings settled in Upper Normandy they began raiding into regions beyond to expand their territories and they intermarried into the local population.
+When the Vikings settled in Upper Normandy they began raiding into regions beyond to expand their territories and they intermarried with the local population.
 In time, this led to the unique blend of culture which was termed Norman.

 Normans were typically Vikings who married into the Frankish population.
 They also morphed their pagan beliefs with the Catholic faith and effectively became fervent Christians.
 While religion was an important role in giving a sense of unity to the Normans in Normandy, they were also vassals to the French king.